reds-lab/Forward-INF/README.md

 ### Convex Models
 1. **Execution of Scripts:**
-   - Begin by running the script `python LOO-DualLOO-Convex.py`.
+   - Begin by running the following script to get a set of scores.
+     ```bash
+     python LOO-DualLOO-Convex.py`
+     ```
 2. **Analysis:**
    - After running the script, proceed with the analysis using the Jupyter Notebook:
      - `LOO-DualLOO-Convex_Analysis.ipynb`

 ### Non-Convex Models
 1. **Analysis:**
-   - Use the Jupyter Notebook provided for non-convex models:
+   - Use the following Jupyter Notebook for the analysis of non-convex models:
      - `LOO-DualLOO-Group-Nonconvex-mnist.ipynb`

 ## Applications